aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/PeacockSpider.md

 - Camera moves to loop between this enemy and the summoned enemy with a bias towards this enemy, but zoomed in
 - Yield for a second
 - Yield for 0.5 seconds
-- [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called to inflict the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition on the summoned enemy for 999999 main turns (basically infinite) with effect
+- [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called to inflict the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition on the summoned enemy for 999999 main turns (infinite) with effect
 - `Prefabs/Particles/MagicConstant` moved offscreen at -9999.0 in y then destroyed in 2.0 seconds
 - Yield for 1 second
 - `flip` set to false